MaMMoS-project/mammos/docs/source/design.rst

 To make this ambitious aim tractable, we use the following design strategy:

-- develop (small) units of functionality (such as Python packages, classes or functions)
+- Develop (small) units of functionality (such as Python packages, classes or functions).

-- the units may depend on each other where needed (to avoid code duplication), but should be as independent from each other as possible
+- The units may depend on each other where needed (to avoid code duplication), but should be as independent from each other as possible.

-- more complex tasks can be solved by combining the use of multiple units of functionality in a (Python) script or Jupyter Notebook.
+- More complex tasks can be solved by combining the use of multiple units of functionality in a (Python) script or Jupyter Notebook.
 These are called *workflows*.